jeremyhilado/seir-224-project-2/readme.md

 ## Asking For Help

+### Scrums

+Once a day, typically in the morning, the instructors will have 10 minute scrum meetings with each group to talk about progress and planning.

 ### In-person Support

 Each team will be given 3 (three) tokens, redeemable at any time during regular